18 Onscreen Couples You Totally Forgot Dated in Real Life

-These pairs found love on and off-screen—even though it didn't last.
+These pairs found love on set—even though it didn't last.

-Acting is a skill, but sometimes, when sparks fly onscreen, that's because they're flying off-screen too.
+Acting is a skill, but sometimes, when sparks fly on screen, that's because they're flying off screen too.
 And while lots of co-star pairings have led to some of our current favorite couples—Ryan Reynolds and Blake Lively, Ryan Gosling and Eva Mendes, Mila Kunis and Ashton Kutcher—others burned bright and fast.
 We're talking about the on-set romances didn't take for good, but sure were fun while they lasted.
 So keep reading for onscreen couples you completely forgot dated in real life.
-And for Hollywood duos who made it work despite a big age difference, here are 27 Celebrity Couples With Huge Age Gaps.

 Jennifer Aniston and Vince Vaughn

 Not long after her split from Brad Pitt, Jennifer Aniston hit it off with her co-star in the 2006 comedy The Break-Up, Vince Vaughn.
 While their romance only lasted for about a year, it seems that they still think pretty highly of each other.
 Speaking to Playboy in 2015 (as reported by HuffPost), Vaughn said that while Aniston was "great," he wasn't as big of a fan of the paparazzi attention involved in dating a super-famous woman who was just out of one of the tabloids' favorite relationships.

 Kirsten Dunst and Tobey Maguire